-Despite their continuing rise, emissions from agriculture are growing at a much slower rate than the sector as a whole, demonstrating the increasing carbon efficiency of agriculture.
-From 1990 to 2010, the volume of agricultural production overall increased nearly 23 percent, according to data compiled by the United Nations Food and Agriculture Organization (FAO) for its program, FAOSTAT.
-FAO released a new GHG Emissions database for agriculture, forestry and other land use changes in Dec 2012, which can be found here.
+Despite their continuing rise, emissions from agriculture are growing at a much slower rate than the sector as a whole, demonstrating the increasing energy efficiency of agriculture.
+From 1990 to 2010, the volume of agricultural production overall increased nearly 23 percent.

 Livestock contribute to global emissions in other ways as well.
 Manure deposited and left on pastures is a major source of nitrous oxide emissions because of its high nitrogen content.
 When more nitrogen is added to soil than is needed, bacteria convert the extra nitrogen into nitrous oxide and release it into the atmosphere.
 Emissions from manure on pasture in Asia, Africa, and South America together account for as much as 81 percent of global emissions from this source.
 These emissions from the three regions increased 42 percent on average between 1990 and 2010, reflecting an increase in range-based livestock populations; elsewhere, these emissions either decreased or stagnated.